Xcash-Labs/xcashlabs-docs/docs/en/interacting/install-xcash.md

         This is a **false positive** that can occur with newly built or unsigned binaries.

-        The official XCash-Labs releases are safe when downloaded from the official site and when the SHA-256 hash matches the value published on the downloads page.
+        Official XCash-Labs releases are safe when downloaded from the official site and when the SHA-256 hash matches the value published on the downloads page.

         If Windows quarantines the file: